 When seeing a gastroenterologist for that first colonoscopy, patients may assume that the doctor will be asking all the questions, such as a patient’s diet, level of physical activity, family history, and whether they are experiencing any symptoms related to GI health.
 But patients should always ask some important questions to the gastroenterologist as well.

-The most important question to ask a gastroenterologist is “What is your adenoma detection rate?”
-Adenomas are precancerous polyps that a gastroenterologist will identify and remove during a colonoscopy.
-Removing these pre-malignant polyps (adenomas) significantly reduces the likelihood that a patient will develop colon cancer.
+The most important question to ask a gastroenterologist is, “What is your adenoma detection rate (ADR)?”
+Adenomas are precancerous polyps that a GI specialist will identify and remove during a colonoscopy.
+ADR is the proportion of individuals undergoing a colonoscopy who have one or more adenomas, or colon polyps, detected.

 Colon polyps that are left in the colon will grow and can develop into colon cancer.
-Adenoma detection rate and withdrawal time are two quality measures that should matter to you in ensuring that the gastroenterologist finds and removes precancerous adenomatous polyps and lesions.
+Adenoma Detection Rate and withdrawal time are two quality measures that should matter to you in ensuring that the gastroenterologist finds and removes precancerous adenomatous polyps and lesions.

 A patient can also insure that the colonoscopy is a success by reading and following the bowel preparation instructions given by the GI specialist to insure the colon is completely cleansed for the colon cancer screening.
 A high Adenoma Detection Rate, longer withdrawal time and a complete bowel flush are the three most important components for a quality colon cancer screening (Source: Advocate Health Care E-News).